Anal Sac Cancer in Dogs

 Commonly, tumors will arise from the apocrine cells that line these anal sacs.
 The tumor itself goes by many names:

 All these very similar names refer to the same disease.
-Sometimes it is simply known by the acronym – such as AGA or AGASACA.
+Sometimes it is known by an acronym – such as AGA or AGASACA.

-The prognosis for anal sac cancer is dire if left untreated, as this tumor tends to metastasize, or spread to other locations.
+The prognosis for anal sac cancer is dire if left untreated, as this tumor tends to metastasize (spread to other locations).

-Furthermore, due to the location of these anal sac tumors and the tendency to grow large rather quickly, surgical removal can be challenging.
+Furthermore, surgical removal can be challenging due to the location of these anal sac tumors and the tendency to grow large rather quickly.

 Early detection of anal sac tumors is essential.